forrest79/phpgsql/docs/db.md

    - `col1|col2=[]` builds array `[$column1_value][$column2_value] => Row::toArray()`
 - `Result::fetchIterator()` returns an `iterator` and with this you can get all rows on the first resulted rows iteration (`fetchAll`, `fetchPairs` and `fetchAssoc` do internal iteration on all records to prepare returned `array`).

+> The performance note about fetch methods:
+> - `fetch()`, `fetchSingle()` and `fetchIterator()` (mostly used with the `foreach`) are returning rows right from the database result - no preparation is needed
+> - `fetchAll()`, `fetchPairs()` and `fetchAssoc()` internally iterate over the whole result to prepare a structure you need
+> Keep this in your mind, when you iterate rows from the database - there can be two iterations, one in the library and one in your application.
+> With only a few rows, this shouldn't be a problem.
+With many rows, this can be a potential performance degradation.

 Some examples to make it clear:

 ```php